Perri Kiely

-Perri Luc Kiely (born 15 December 1995) is a British street dancer, TV and radio presenter.
+Perri Luc Kiely (born 15 December 1995) is an English street dancer, TV and radio presenter.
 He is a member of the dance troupe Diversity, which won the third series of Britain's Got Talent in 2009.
 He finished as runner-up in the 12th series of Dancing on Ice in 2020.
-He and fellow Diversity star Jordan Banjo co-present the radio show 'KISS Breakfast'.
+He and fellow Diversity star Jordan Banjo co-presented the radio show 'KISS Breakfast' between 2020 and 2026.

 Career

 2007–present: Diversity

 Kiely is a member of the dance troupe Diversity, which was formed in 2007 and won the third series of Britain's Got Talent in 2009.

 In July and August 2011, Kiely and fellow Diversity members Mitchell Craske and Ashton Russell, along with fellow Dancework studio dancer Nathan Ramsey, took part in the Born to Shine roadshow.
 At each show, two of the four would perform and take part in a dance masterclass for children.

 Kiely and fellow Diversity member Jordan Banjo took on the role of the backstage presenters for the fourth series of Got to Dance in the spring of 2013.

 In summer 2013, Kiely and Banjo hosted their own television show called Jordan and Perri's Ultimate Block Party, which saw them transform a club (swim team, youth club etc.) into a dance troupe.